Advertising on Twitter doesn’t mean you have to settle for 140 characters.

 The release of dedicated app campaigns have armed advertisers with a lot more flexibility and optimization tools when promoting an app.
 As mobile usage continues to increase, app ad budgets will grow larger

-Twitter this week announced the ability to create your own remarketing campaigns from the Twitter Ads interface!
+Twitter announced the ability to create your own remarketing campaigns from the Twitter Ads interface.
 While remarketing has been possible on Twitter since December, you’re no longer required to go through a third-party partner to set it up.

 In this post, I’ll walk you through the campaign creation process to help you build your first Twitter remarketing campaign.